jg-digital-media/jgdm_personal_dashboard_dom/README.md

 + `06-10-2025` - Learned more about the system needed to create multiiple tooltips above interactive elements and how to use them.
 Spent a lot of time as well working on its responsiveness; mainly the task of preventing the tooltip from overflowing the screen and causing a horizontal scroll.
 The top banner is now in good shape.

 + `08-10-2025` - Finalised the live clock prototyping at least for this draft stage.
 I had a challenge today though to get the tooltip arrows correctly positioned for each tooltip.
 Marking this as a future issue to be resolved.

++ `09-10-2025` -  Drafted most of the markup; attributes, classes and ID's needed for the interface.
+What's missing is the Weather API fetching and that's trickier because the fetching is dynamic and could return its own elements and attributes.
+So when I prototype the visual design, I'll save that for last.

+  + Specifically, I added a 4th icon for a 4th theme switcher option; reduced the size of the icon and made them more of a square with rounded corners.

+  + I've added vertical scrolling in each dashboard panel so the content will never exceed its container.
+Plus, there's no visible scroll bar until it is needed.

+  + Finally, I added a sticky footer will eventually allow the user easy access to visibility toggle buttons for the Dashboard panels.

 [Back to Top](#jgdm_personal_dashboard_dom)